 Scott joined the Hamlin Robinson School board in 2013.
 Now retired, Scott was involved in store planning and construction project management for 20 years, with Associated Grocers, Nordstrom, and REI.
 Scott holds a BS in Business Administration from the University of Oregon.
 Scott served on the board of St. Thomas School in Medina, and his interests include golf, travel, grandchildren, volunteering at a local food bank and home construction projects.

 Andrea Archer, Trustee

 Andrea is the parent of a current student at HRS and joined the board in 2014.
+She is currently the chair of the Governance Committee.
 She's a trustee at Washington State Branch of the International Dyslexia Association, a member of the Capital Campaign cabinet, and a dedicated volunteer to the annual auction, classroom activities, and Parent Association.
-Andrea owns Archer Consulting Group, a management consulting firm.
+Andrea has worked over 25 years in Organizational Management positions in the public and private sectors, including eight years with the State of Washington with The Departments of Employment Security, Licensing, and Health Care Authority, and over 17 years at Northwest Airlines.
+Andrea is the owner of Archer Consulting Group, a management consulting firm.

 Beth Golde, Trustee

 Beth joined the board in 2015, the year her son graduated from Hamlin Robinson School.
 Beth holds a BA degree in History as well as a Master’s Degree in Education with a Special Education endorsement from the University of Washington.
 Beth taught third grade in the Northshore School District in an integrated classroom for several years and has a passion for working with children of all learning styles.
 Growing up in East Africa and South East Asia Beth has a strong sense of wanderlust and spends her free time planning adventures for her husband and two children.
 She also enjoys knitting and gardening.